 Candidates can do several things to find out more about a company’s culture.
 For example, checking out the company website; researching on Glassdoor for reviews and ratings; asking specific questions at interviews and even looking on platforms like LinkedIn to check out company pages.

 Applicants are beginning to expect information about a company’s culture before they apply.
 Many forward-thinking companies now include information on work-life balance, values, priorities and other cultural factors on their careers web pages.
-By building a reputation for having a positive company culture, employers are likely to attract candidates to whom their culture appeals.
+By building a reputation for having a positive company culture, employers are likely to attract candidates who value that.

 OKRs and recruitment